Five Chemistry Alumni Named American Chemical Society Fellows

 By Jocelyn DuffyMedia Inquiries

-Four alumni from Carnegie Mellon University’s Department of Chemistry were among 51 scientists named to the 2018 class of American Chemical Society (ACS) Fellows.
-Teresa Head-Gordon, Malika Jeffries-EL, Melissa A. Pasquinelli and Daniel A. Savin will be recognized for their outstanding contributions to science, the profession and ACS at the society’s national meeting held August 19-23 in Boston.
+Five alumni from Carnegie Mellon University’s Department of Chemistry were among 51 scientists named to the 2018 class of American Chemical Society (ACS) Fellows.
+Teresa Head-Gordon, Malika Jeffries-EL, Melissa A. Pasquinelli, Daniel A. Savin and Doris Zimmerman will be recognized for their outstanding contributions to science, the profession and ACS at the society’s national meeting held August 19-23 in Boston.

 Teresa Head-Gordon was recognized by ACS for developing theoretical models and computational methodologies that are applied in chemical physics and biophysics for water and solvation, macromolecules and assemblies, polymers, interfaces and catalysts.